fluid-project/EPUB/README.md

             - ...

 Each book is a root directory labelled by its title.
 Within each book directory are sub-directories containing all the resources required to create the EPUB 3 container.

+Additional books will be siblings at the root level.

 ## Installation Steps
 1. Get EPUB exemplar content.